 The aim of magick is to make contact with occult intelligences.
 Historically, it has often been the case that such direct contact refutes mainstream dogma.
 Religion is about belief.
 The value of belief is in the telling of a good story but it is ultimately a bar to Gnosis.
 The ancient Egyptians had no word in their language for ‘religion’, since the concept for them did not exist.
 The Book of the Law is a transmission from an ancient Egyptian source.
 As such, it is a knowledge stream that vastly predates both science and religion.

-It is more likely that Crowley received the writing of the Book of the Law on the 1st, 2nd and 3rd April 1904, not the 8th, 9th and 10th as he subsequently claimed.
-This was first noted by Kenneth Grant, who studied the diaries and holograph MSS of Crowley at first hand, while receiving personal tuition from him.
+It is probable that Crowley received the writing of the Book of the Law on the 1st, 2nd and 3rd April 1904, not the 8th, 9th and 10th as he subsequently claimed.
+This was first noted by Kenneth Grant, who studied the diaries and holograph MS of Crowley at first hand, while receiving personal tuition from him.
+Crowley cared little for such trifles as historical times and dates.
+The time and date of his birth is a documented fact.
+By his own admission (Confessions of Aleister Crowley) his recorded time of birth indicated that Cancer, ruled by the Moon, was rising on the hour.
+Crowley much preferred the fiery solar-masculine sign of Leo the Lion over the watery, feminine-lunar Cancer the Crab.
+He therefore simply changed the time of his birth to suit!

 Does it matter?
 If it matters at all, then it matters only for the purposes of understanding how practical magick works.
 The timing of things is vital in magick.
 To separate magick from Nature is to separate man from truth with the divisive sword of intellectual reason.
-Destruction is the outcome, as surely as is splitting the atom.
 When a magical operation is performed on the Equinox of Aries (20th March, the initiation of the Cairo working), the fulmination of that work arrives with the full Moon.
 In 1904, the full Moon in Libra very nearly coincided with Easter (Friday 1st April), and there was a lunar eclipse so that any corresponding events would be marked ever more deeply.

 Ouarda the Seer

-Should it bother us that Crowley played down the role played by his wife, Rose or Ouarda the Seer?
-As she was the mediumistic agent for the whole business, Rose may very well have received and dictated the book to the scribe Crowley.
+Should it bother us that Crowley played down the role played by his wife, Rose or Ouarda the Seer, in the reception of the Book of the Law?
+As she was the mediumistic agent throughout the Cairo Working, Rose may very well have received and telepathically (or otherwise) transmitted the book to the scribe Crowley.
 This would account for the instructions on practice given him in the middle of the second chapter that he clearly refused to obey.
-It would account for the fact of Rose’s handwritten notes added to the manuscript, not to mention that even by his own account the Beast had to consult with her concerning his anxiety over the neologism, “unfragmentary” (Liber XXX, I: 26).
+It would account for the fact of Rose’s handwritten notes added to the manuscript, not to mention that even by his own account the Beast had to consult with her concerning his anxiety over the neologism, ‘unfragmentary’ (Liber XXX, I: 26).
 After that, the tone of the book becomes increasingly cryptic and menacing—hence the second verse of the third chapter that we have quoted.

 Wise Words and Foolish